The Gang Carries a Corpse Up a Mountain: Plot

 Mac (Rob McElhenney), Dennis (Glenn Howerton), Dee (Kaitlin Olson) and Frank (Danny DeVito) meet for a day of hiking with Charlie (Charlie Day) and Shelley.
 However, Charlie reveals the purpose of the journey: Shelley has died and he wants to carry his corpse to the top of the mountain and then drop it in the sea as part of the family's tradition.

 The Gang decides to help Charlie with his request.
-During the journey, Frank reveals that Dr. O'Shaunessy showed up at the castle for his date with Dee, only for Dennis to pour hot oil on him.
+During the journey, Frank reveals that Dr O'Shaunessy showed up at the castle for his date with Dee, only for Dennis to pour hot oil on him.
 Dee's frustration prompts Charlie to reveal that her appearance killed his father, as a lot of his familiars died after witnessing a banshee so Dee storms off.
-Later, Dennis lets go for a moment in carrying the corpse and they realize he wasn't carrying the corpse, as it somehow felt lighter after he let it go.
+Later, Dennis lets go for a moment in carrying the corpse and they realize he wasn't carrying the corpse, and was in fact hanging off it, as it somehow felt lighter after he let it go.
 They manage to get the corpse when it is near the top of the hill but Mac accidentally kicks it, causing the corpse to slide down all the way to the bottom of the hill.

 During a talk, Charlie, Frank, and Dennis reveal that they paid Mac's mom to say he was Dutch because they expected him to annoy them during the journey.
 The lie, coupled with the guys mocking his tattoos, cause Mac to furiously leave the group.
-After traveling more, Charlie reveals that his father died after finding fluid on his lungs when he took him to the hospital after Dee scared him, making them realize that Shelley died from COVID-19.
+After traveling more, Charlie reveals that his father died after finding fluid in his lungs when he took him to the hospital after Dee scared him, making them realize that Shelley died from COVID-19.
 As it is revealed that Dennis and Frank are both unvaccinated, they conclude that they passed it on to Shelley, resulting in his death.
 Dennis decides to leave too and Charlie makes amends with Frank.
 However, when he drinks from Frank's canteen, he actually drinks urine and he decides to leave Frank and go to the top all by himself.

 Dee, Mac, Dennis, and Frank meet at a pub where they complain about Ireland by speaking very loudly.
 The Waitress (Mary Elizabeth Ellis), still affected by the bog, is revealed to be there too and chastises them for speaking too loudly.
 They defend their volume, with Frank affirming that as Americans, they stand behind each other for anything.
 Meanwhile, Charlie is struggling to carry the corpse just as it starts to rain.
-He gives up, lamenting how his father was absent in his life and chastising him.
+He gives up and breaks down in tears, lamenting how his father was absent in his life and chastising him.
 Just then, the Gang arrives on a Ford pick-up.
 They help him throw the corpse from the top of the hill, although the corpse hits the rocks instead of the sea, with Mac noting that kids will eventually find the body, like in the movie Stand by Me.
-Instead of feeling bad, Charlie just calls Shelley a "deadbeat" and the Gang leaves for America.
+Instead of feeling bad, Charlie calls Shelley a "deadbeat," and the Gang leaves for America.